toolateralus/scrit/docs/features.md

 right now, it's a bit clunky, and lambdas are just basically a way to either

 1. Avoid using the return keyword in single-expression match cases
-2. Assign a variable to the result of an encapsulated scope.
+2. Assign a variable to the result of a block.

-The clunkiness arises from needing to use the `=` operator AND `=>` when you are assigning a variable to the result of a lambda.

 So, as we saw in [Pattern matching](#pattern-matching), this is fairly clean and very `rust-like`.
 However, for assigning a variable, currently (subject to change), this is what we are looking at.